Latest blog posts:

 Kriget kommer ("War is Coming") is an anti-fascist wargaming club in Malmö, Sweden.
 We approach both historical and imaginary worlds with a high ambition for both painted armies, hand-made terrain and what we consider good rules.
 On this website we collect the results of our experiments in painting, modeling, army collecting and tinkering with rules.

 The Mediterranean blog covers our current main focus, which is a large campaign using the Chain of Command ruleset.
-The campaign is set during the battle of Gazala 1942.
-The campaign is a second trial for our modified ruleset for larger campaigns in Chain of Command, starting date is 7 october 2018!
+The campaign is set during the battle of Gazala 1942, which we have a sourcebook for which you can download.

 We also have some other projects that are coming along, and they have their own blogs.

 You are very welcome to contact us by e-mail at firstname.lastname@example.org or at our Facebook page.

 Scattered Dice - Sister blog that is also hailing from Malmö

 Wargaming with Silver Whistle - A blog covering CoC and many other games, with great pictures

 Anatoli's Game Room - Fellow Southern Swede blogger that also covers Chain of Command

 Tall Hats and Bad Guns - Another Scandinavian blog, this time Danes primarily showcasing Napoleonic wargaming.

 Foundry - Alli's beloved source of Renaissance minis